MizaGBF/GBFAL/docs.md

 - `story`: Object of chapter ID (zfilled to string of length 3) and data pairs.
 If the element hasn't been updated, the data will be set to **0**.
 Otherwise, the data will be an array with the following format:
     - General format: A list of one single list, containing file names. (`[[]]`).
     - Index 0: The list of known files.
+- `fate`: Object of chapter ID (zfilled to string of length 3) and data pairs.
+If the element hasn't been updated, the data will be set to **0**.
+Otherwise, the data will be an array with the following format:
+    - General format: A list of five elements, four lists containing file names, and an optional string. (`[[], [], [], [], null]`).
+    - Index 0: The list of known files for base fates.
+    - Index 1: The list of known files for uncap fates.
+    - Index 2: The list of known files for transcendence fates.
+    - Index 3: The list of known files for other fates (cross, etc...).
+    - Index 4: The related character id.
 - `premium`: Object listing element IDs obtained via the gachas, along with character/weapon associations.

 # Skycompass